Assignment #1

 The keyword is searched for in:

-If the keyword is found in either the operator name or location, then the operator should be printed along with the header that summarises how many operators were found (as discussed earlier), not the total number of operators in the system (unless they all match the keyword in some way).
+If the keyword is found in either the Pokemon name, type, rarity or ID, then the Pokemon should be printed along with the header that summarises how many Pokemon were found (as discussed earlier), not the total number of Pokemon in the system (unless they all match the keyword in some way).

 Once you have implemented all the logic for Task 1, you should see all your test cases pass: